jadecobra/python_tdd_exercises/source/how_to/telephone/index.rst

 * :ref:`how to make functions that take input<functions that take input>`
 * :ref:`how to place values in strings<telephone>`

-:ref:`would you like to test using f-strings to make a person with one function?<how to make a person with f-strings>`
+:ref:`would you like to test making a person with f-strings?<how to make a person with f-strings>`

 ----